What Is the Disability Appeals Process in Tulsa?

-Tulsa Disability Attorney on Reconsideration and Disability ALJ Appeal Grounds
+A Tulsa Disability Attorney Discusses Grounds for Reconsideration and Disability Appeals

 Common Disability Appeal Questions:

-In the event that an initial application for disability benefits is denied, the first step in the disability appeals process is to submit a Request for Reconsideration of your initial application.
+In the event that an initial application for disability benefits is denied, the first step of the disability appeals process in Tulsa is to submit a Request for Reconsideration of your initial application.
 However, many people believe this is a meaningless step because you are essentially asking the Social Security Administration (SSA) to reconsider the previous decision.

 After the Social Security Administration denies your initial application a second time, you can request a hearing before an Administrative Law Judge (ALJ).
 In addition to reviewing all records previously submitted to the SSA, an Administrative Law Judge may determine disability by ordering additional tests or obtaining testimony from expert witnesses.
 You will also have an opportunity to testify at the hearing.
 After the hearing, the ALJ will issue a Notice of Decision, awarding or denying SSDI benefits.